How to flatten a PDF using Java

-In this post, you’ll learn how to flatten a PDF file using our Flatten PDF Java API.
-With our API, you receive 100 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+Flatten PDF files using our flatten PDF Java API.
+Start with 200 free credits — no payment required.
+Different operations consume different credit amounts, so the number of PDF documents you can generate will vary.
+Create a free account(opens in a new tab) to get your API key.

 Document flattening is just one of our 30+ PDF API tools.
 You can combine our flattening tool with other tools to create complex document processing workflows, such as: